-While the Five Finger Approach requires self-awareness, there are many other strategies that can be implemented.
+While the Five Finger Approach requires self-awareness, many other strategies can be implemented.

 Remember, of course, that these must be done under the supervision of an occupational therapist.

-We use a visual support to mark “ready” or “not ready.”
+We use visual support to mark “ready” or “not ready.”

 It is also important to provide sensory-based coping strategies and a clear model for use of these techniques as a means for the child to move from a “not ready” to a “ready” state.